danielmartling/Leaflet.NauticalScale/README.md

 ## What it does

-Adds Nautical Miles (1 NM = 1852 m) to the default Leaflet scale control.
-Divides nautical miles into tenths (0.1 NM) if necessary.
+Adds Nautical Miles (1 NM = 1852 m) to the default [Leaflet scale control](https://leafletjs.com/reference.html#control-scale).
+Divides nautical miles into tenths (0.1 NM = 1 cable) if necessary.

 ![Scale control](img/screenshot3.png)